gostevedore/stevedore/README.md

 ```

 ### Promote the images to a Docker registry
-Now that we already have the images created, and since we did not set the push after the build, we promote the image to the Docker registry and push it to the `stable` namespace.
+Now that we already have the images created, and since we did not set the push after the build flag, we promote the images to the Docker registry and push them to the `stable` namespace.
 ```sh
 /docker $ stevedore promote registry.stevedore.test/my-app:3.2.1-busybox1.36 --promote-image-registry-namespace stable registry.stevedore.test/my-app:3.2.1-busybox1.36 ‣  The push refers to repository [registry.stevedore.test/stable/my-app]